 - SSA has arranged an IgG-IgM (rapid blood test) for all students upon arrival on-site

-- If the initial result is negative, s/he proceeds to their homestay; if the initial test result is positive, the student will be given a more exhaustive PCR (swab test)
+- If the initial result is negative, the student proceeds to the homestay; if the initial test result is positive, the student will be given a more exhaustive PCR (swab test)

 - If the PCR test is negative, the student will proceed to their homestay